Dark42ed/ref_arena/README.md

 ```

 Dereferencing should be about the same within both since
-it's a simple pointer dereference. `RcRef` may have double pointer
+it's a simple pointer dereference.
-indirection which will be looked into depending on how costly it is.

 Dropping 10k `Rc`s:
 ```